isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

 The ISB-CGC provides both interactive (through a `web application <https://isb-cgc.appspot.com/>`_) and programmatic access to data hosted by institutes such as the Genomic Data Commons (GDC) of the National Cancer Institute (NCI), and the Wellcome Trust Sanger Institute, leveraging many aspects of the Google Cloud Platform.

-To get started:

-  - To access open or controlled data, you'll need a Google Cloud Project.
-  - To access controlled data, you'll also need `dbGaP authorization <Gaining-Access-To-Controlled-Access-Data.html>`_.
+To get started, you'll need a Google Cloud Project.
+Additionally, To access controlled data, you'll also need `dbGaP authorization <Gaining-Access-To-Controlled-Access-Data.html>`_.

 Data Access and Google Cloud Project Setup
 -----------------------------------------------